Digital Payments via BISP Distribution of EasyPaisa JazzCash Sims Begins With Registered Recipients

 Challenges Poor connectivity, fewer withdrawal points, low digital literacy in rural areas

-Government Vision Connect 10+ million women to digital wallets, ensure transparency & empowerment
+Government Vision Connect 10+ million women to digital wallets and ensure transparency & empowerment

 Advantages for BISP Women Recipients